-- Underwriting process risk the company might face financial loss related to selection and approval of risks to be insured. - Pricing process risk the company might face financial losses due to insufficient premium charged for risks undertaken (the outcome of a failed pricing procedure will also impact mortality and expense risk, captured under the life underwriting risk). - Product design risk the company might be exposed to events not anticipated in the design and pricing of its life insurance contracts. - Compliance Risk The Company might face fines or restrictions in operations in instances where it is not complying with the relevant laws and regulations. - Data Security Risks The Company might face financial losses related to the loss of personal data and/or operations having to stop as a result of a cyber-attack.
+- Underwriting process risk the company might face financial loss related to selection and approval of risks to be insured. - Pricing process risk the company might face financial losses due to insufficient premium charged for risks undertaken (the outcome of a failed pricing procedure will also impact mortality and expense risk, captured under the life underwriting risk). - Product design risk the company might be exposed to events not anticipated in the design and pricing of its life insurance contracts. - Compliance Risk The Company might face fines or restrictions in operations in instances where it is not complying with the relevant laws and regulations. - Cyber Security Risks The Company might face financial losses as a result of a cyber-attack on its operations resulting in the Company not being able to operate. - Data Privacy Risks The Company might face financial losses related to the loss of personal data.